Growing Up; Now vs Then, or...My Child Has Never Been Stung By a Bee...

 Pong by Atari Corporation.

-...we drank from a neighbor's garden hose, even if we didn't know who lived there, and there were no repercussions.
-When we got hungry we went into Old Man Virgil's backyard to pick fresh veggies and ripe strawberries from his garden.
-We didn't wash any of them first, just wiped off the dirt and popped them into our mouths.
+...even if we didn't know who lived there, and there were no repercussions.
+When we got hungry we went into Old Man Virgil's backyard to pick fresh ripe strawberries from his garden.
+We didn't wash any of them first.
+We just wiped off the dirt and popped them into our mouths.
 Virgil and his wife Bertha just smiled and waved.

 That's just how we rolled!

-At home we played 45rpm and 33rpm records on the house stereo console with the built in record player and speakers.
+At home we played 45 rpm and 33 rpm records on the house stereo console with the built in record player and speakers.
 That fine piece of equipment was encased in wood and spanned four feet across.
-The radio was AM and played Kasey Kasem's top 100 countdown on Saturdays.
+The radio with only AM frequency, of course, played Kasey Kasem's top 100 countdown on Saturdays.
 On Sunday morning we watched Wonderama with Bozo the Clown, before the religious shows conglomerated the airwaves for the rest of the day.